centdollar/verilog/README.md

 # TODO
-Get GTKwave and iverilog working for test benches so i can compile and simulate form here without the overhead of quartus
+Get GTKwave and iverilog working for test benches so i can compile and simulate form here without the overhead of quartus.
+Write a buffered uart module with the fifo and uart module.
+--> add some cool functionality to it